Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster - News Break

 The Biden administration has raised concerns about states passing restrictive voting laws and recently directed the Justice Department to file suit against Georgia’s new law.

-The post Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster appeared first on Tennessee Lookout .
+The post Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster appeared first on Kansas Reflector .